getodk/xforms-spec/_sections/30-bindings.md

             <orx:timeEnd/>
             <orx:userID/>
             <orx:instanceID/>
+            <orx:audit/>>
         </orx:meta>
     </data>
 </instance>
 {% endhighlight %}

 These meta elements have corresponding `<bind>` elements with either a calculation or with _preload attributes_.
 Note that when using a calculation these values may be recalculated, e.g. when a draft record is loaded.
-This could lead to undesirable results especially in case the result is a random value.
+This could lead to undesirable results for example when the result is a random value or timestamp.

 Using both a calculation and preload attributes is technically allowed but never recommended, because one will overwrite the other.